The Myth of the Kindly General Lee

 During his invasion of Pennsylvania, Lee’s Army of Northern Virginia enslaved free blacks and brought them back to the South as property.
 Pryor writes that “evidence links virtually every infantry and cavalry unit in Lee’s army” with the abduction of free black Americans, “with the activity under the supervision of senior officers.”

 Soldiers under Lee’s command at the Battle of the Crater in 1864 massacred black Union soldiers who tried to surrender.
 Then, in a spectacle hatched by Lee’s senior corps commander A.P.
 Hill, the Confederates paraded the Union survivors through the streets of Petersburg to the slurs and jeers of the southern crowd.
 Lee never discouraged such behavior.
-As historian Richard Plotkin wrote in No Quarter: The Battle of the Crater, “his silence was permissive.”
+As the historian Richard Slotkin wrote in No Quarter: The Battle of the Crater, “his silence was permissive.”

-The presence of black soldiers on the field of battle shattered every myth the South’s slave empire was built on: The happy docility of slaves, their intellectual inferiority, their cowardice, their inability to compete with whites.
-As Pryor writes, “fighting against brave and competent African-Americans challenged every underlying tenet of southern society.”
+The presence of black soldiers on the field of battle shattered every myth the South’s slave empire was built on: the happy docility of slaves, their intellectual inferiority, their cowardice, their inability to compete with whites.
+As Pryor writes, “fighting against brave and competent African Americans challenged every underlying tenet of southern society.”
 The Confederate response to this challenge was to visit every possible atrocity and cruelty upon black soldiers whenever possible, from enslavement to execution.

-As the historian James McPherson recounts in Battle Cry of Freedom, in October of that same year, Lee proposed an exchange of prisoners with Union general Ulysses S. Grant.
+As the historian James McPherson recounts in Battle Cry of Freedom, in October of that same year, Lee proposed an exchange of prisoners with the Union general Ulysses S. Grant.
 “Grant agreed, on condition that blacks be exchanged ‘the same as white soldiers.’”
 Lee’s response was that “negroes belonging to our citizens are not considered subjects of exchange and were not included in my proposition.”
 Because slavery was the cause for which Lee fought, he could hardly be expected to easily concede, even at the cost of the freedom of his own men, that blacks could be treated as soldiers and not things.
 Grant refused the offer, telling Lee that “Government is bound to secure to all persons received into her armies the rights due to soldiers.”
 Despite its desperate need for soldiers, the Confederacy did not relent from this position until a few months before Lee’s surrender.

 After the war, Lee did counsel defeated southerners against rising up against the North.
 Lee might have become a rebel once more, and urged the South to resume fighting—as many of his former comrades wanted him to.
 But even in this task Grant, in 1866, regarded his former rival as falling short, saying that Lee was “setting an example of forced acquiescence so grudging and pernicious in its effects as to be hardly realized.”

 Nor did Lee’s defeat lead to an embrace of racial egalitarianism.
 The war was not about slavery, Lee insisted later, but if it was about slavery, it was only out of Christian devotion that white southerners fought to keep blacks enslaved.
-Lee told a New York Herald reporter, in the midst of arguing in favor of somehow removing blacks from the South (“disposed of,” in his words), “that unless some humane course is adopted, based on wisdom and Christian principles you do a gross wrong and in justice to the whole negro race in setting them free.
+Lee told a New York Herald reporter, in the midst of arguing in favor of somehow removing blacks from the South (“disposed of,” in his words), “that unless some humane course is adopted, based on wisdom and Christian principles you do a gross wrong and injustice to the whole negro race in setting them free.
 And it is only this consideration that has led the wisdom, intelligence and Christianity of the South to support and defend the institution up to this time.”

-Lee had beaten or ordered his own slaves to be beaten for the crime of wanting to be free, he fought for the preservation of slavery, his army kidnapped free blacks at gunpoint and made them unfree--but all of this, he insisted, had occurred only because of the great Christian love the South held for blacks.
-Here we truly understand Frederick Douglass’ admonition that "between the Christianity of this land and the Christianity of Christ, I recognize the widest possible difference."
+Lee had beaten or ordered his own slaves to be beaten for the crime of wanting to be free, he fought for the preservation of slavery, his army kidnapped free blacks at gunpoint and made them unfree—but all of this, he insisted, had occurred only because of the great Christian love the South held for blacks.
+Here we truly understand Frederick Douglass’s admonition that "between the Christianity of this land and the Christianity of Christ, I recognize the widest possible difference."

 Privately, according to the correspondence collected by his own family, Lee counseled others to hire white labor instead of the freedmen, observing “that wherever you find the negro, everything is going down around him, and wherever you find a white man, you see everything around him improving.”